sparcules/Spark_Pixels/README.md

 ## Adding a new Mode to the Firmware
 1. Add your new mode function to the firmware code.
 2. Create a name for your new mode and add it to the list under *Mode ID Defines*.
 It's actually of a *const uint8_t* type.
 Try to keep the number of characters to a minimum.
 See Limitations below for explanation.
+For demonstration purposes, let's add two new modes that we'll name as NEW_MODE_1 and NEW_MODE_2.
+(See code example below).

  ```
    /* ======================= ADD NEW MODE ID HERE. ======================= */